Adappt-Intelligence-Inc/libra/mobapp/README.md

 # Android Webrtc APP

+## Steps to test adappt.ar app

+1. Git clone  git@github.com:Adappt-Intelligence-Inc/libra.git

+2. Open Androd Studio  mobapp

+3. Sync Gradle

+4. Connect you mobile phone for USB debugging, Slelect your Mobile Device at Androd Studio

+5. Build

+6. Run

+7. Run T31 camera or with Browser you can test with  https://ipcamera.adapptonline.com/.
+Then Add Camera

 ## Enable USB debugger of Android

 1. Enable Android setting, about and then tap version detail for 6 & 7 times till debug option is enable